carlosfrias/apigee-edge-opdk/README.md

  * Roles adjust to account for either CentOS 6 or greater; Oracle Linux 6 or greater and RHEL 6 or greater.
  * Roles adjust to also account for whether they are executed in within the virtualized environments provisioned by AWS and Vagrant or a non-virtualized server.
- * Check that port are accessible and available prior to installing any component.
+ * Check that ports are accessible and available prior to installing any component.
+ * Check that all expected ports are in use post-installation.

 # Usage Samples